{ Adopted on: 13 Jan 1928 }

 (2) The Committee shall also examine the proposals sent to it relating to the enactment of the Procedure of Parliament, the Election Rules of Parliament and the regulations for the Parliamentary Ombudsman.

-(3) The Committee shall likewise examine the government report referred to in Section 29, and submit the motions warranted thereby.
+(3) The Committee shall likewise examine the government report referred to in Section

 (4) The matters arising from the fact that Parliament has the right to inspect the legality of the official acts of the members of the Council of State and of the Chancellor of Justice shall also be prepared by the Committee for Constitutional Law.